-- Inquiry into access to rare disease drugs A cross party group of MPs and Peers, chaired by Dave Anderson MP, is conducting an Inquiry into the future of access to high cost drugs for rare diseases and the challenges of regulation and reimbursement.
+- Access to high-cost drugs for rare diseases A cross party group of MPs and Peers, chaired by Dave Anderson MP, has published a new report into the future of access to high cost drugs for rare diseases and the challenges of regulation and reimbursement.

 - Developing neuromuscular networks The charity continues to call for Strategic Clinical Networks for neuromuscular services to be set up across the country to improve specialist care for patients.